Inknyto/TkinterAdb/README.md

-A simple tkinter app for manipulating android devices using ADD
+A simple tkinter app for manipulating android devices using Android Debug Bridge